 Where You Live

-Life changes can happen suddenly, and you may find you need to make a move during the pandemic.
+Life changes can happen suddenly, and you may find you need to make a move or renovate during the pandemic.
 Consider using a qualified real estate professional to help you assess finances, narrow the scope of your search, and find appropriate properties in your neighborhood of choice.
 In addition to deciding about location and price range, add some joy to the process by checking out the latest design trends you can incorporate into your new space.
-Moving is a great time to put into practice the saying “Out with the old, in with the new.”
+Do lots of research about different dimensions of renovation, from how to meet your needs to its impacts on resale value.
+Moving or renovating is a great time to put into practice the saying “Out with the old, in with the new.”
 Consider your move a fresh start, both in terms of where you reside, and in your mental outlook as well.

 The pandemic has changed the way we live our lives, but there are some positive elements that can be gleaned from the process.
 Self-care, personal wellness, and an ability to accept that which is beyond your control are essential elements to forward-thinking and living.